verrazzano/docs/content/en/docs/setup/backup/backup.md

 ### Scheduled Backups

 Velero also supports a schedule [API](https://velero.io/docs/v1.8/api-types/schedule/).
-It is a repeatable request is sent to the Velero server to perform a backup for a given cron notation.
+It is a repeatable request that is sent to the Velero server to perform a backup for a given cron notation.
 Once the `schedule` object is created, the Velero Server will start the backup process.
 It will then wait for the next valid point of the given cron expression and execute the backup process on a repeating basis.